Share?

-Share? is a 2023 screenlife science fiction thriller feature film directed by Ira Rosensweig, from a screenplay by Benjamin Sutor and story by Rosensweig and Sutor, produced by Carissa Buffel, Kevin Matusow and Rosensweig.
+Share? is a 2023 American screenlife science fiction thriller feature film directed by Ira Rosensweig, from a screenplay by Benjamin Sutor and story by Rosensweig and Sutor, produced by Carissa Buffel, Kevin Matusow and Rosensweig.
 It stars Melvin Gregg, Bradley Whitford, Danielle Campbell, and Alice Braga.

 A man fights for survival after waking up trapped in a dystopian society connected only through rudimentary computers, where he must entertain to stay alive.

 The movie is the first feature ever filmed entirely from one fixed camera angle, and received positive reviews from critics.

 The film premiered on August 19, 2023 in San Jose, California at the Cinequest Film & Creativity Festival, where it won the Jury Prize for Best Feature: Thriller, Fantasy, Horror, or Sci-Fi.
 The film was released by XYZ Films in select theaters on November 3, 2023, and VOD on November 10, 2023.